zhiyu-co/ppr-gde/README.md

 └── README.md
 ```

-The original experiment matrix also used `div/` for diversity-weight ablations and `m/` for group-sampling-size ablations.
-Those directories follow the same structure as `base/` when included in a release.

 Each experiment directory contains:

 - `verl/`: full training code.
 The main modification points are `verl/trainer`, `verl/workers`, and `verl/utils`.